ITU-BDSA2024-GROUP22/Chirp/docs/report.md

 ![fig8](./Diagrams/TestflowDiagram-2.svg)
 </br>_Figure 8: Illustration of the building and testing workflow_

-When a pull request or a push is made to the main branch in GitHub, a workflow verifying that building and testing the application still runs.The tests running are the tests in Chirp.Tests where both repositories, CheepRepository and FollowRepository, their functionalities are tested, and http responses are tested.
+When a pull request or a push is made to the main branch in GitHub, a workflow verifying that building and testing the application still runs.
+The tests running are the tests in Chirp.Tests where both repositories, CheepRepository and FollowRepository, their functionalities, and http responses are tested.
 It should be noted that the playwright tests are not run in this workflow but on separate testings.

 ### Releasing to GitHub and deploying application